henryjosephson/henryjosephson.com/content/writing/college-advice.md

 ### Be honest

 Honesty is incredibly important, and very, very rarely is there an advantage to be gained interpersonally or intrapersonally by lying.
-I mean this not only instrumentally — Kant was right that lying can corrupt your soul *(find the Kant quote)*.
+I mean this not only instrumentally — [lying corrupts](https://bgillette.com/wp-content/uploads/2011/08/KANTsupposedRightToLie.pdf).

 [There is no belief without action](#put-your-money-where-your-mouth-is).
 If you say you care but don't act, you don't actually care.
 Turn vague ideals into hard commitments — ones you could be called out on.
 If your conviction can't be falsified, it probably isn't real.